bcartfall/twitch-downloader/README.md

 ============
 Twitch download allows you to download Twitch VODs for future loading or viewing on an offline device.

-Enter in a VOD URL and the downloader will download the VOD video parts and concatinate the parts into a single video container file.
+Enter in a VOD URL and the downloader will download the VOD video parts and concatenate the parts into a single video container file.

 ## Supported Video Containers
 - MKV